 c.
 You providing us with valid consent to execute your Transaction.
 Your valid consent is provided in the following manner:

-i. after you have validly created a Profile and correctly ‘signed in’ to our Service in the manner we reasonably require (which may include you providing your e-mail and password or your fingerprint), you click on the “Send Money” button or other buttons which are made available via our Service which tell us that you consent to the Transaction being processed; and/or
+i. after you have validly created a Profile and correctly ‘signed in’ to our Service in the manner we reasonably require (which may include you providing your e-mail and password), you click on the “Send Money” button or other buttons which are made available via our Service which tell us that you consent to the Transaction being processed; and/or

 ii.
 You instruct us to make a Transaction in any other reasonable way which we may tell you about when you wish to carry out a Transaction when using our Service.

 d.
 Other permitted delays in processing your Transactions.
-The processing of your Transaction may be delayed by our effort to verify your identity, finding out more about your use of our Services (such as when we carry out spending limit ‘tier reviews’), carry out fraud checks, carry out fraud and anti-money laundering checks, validate your Funding Instruments and otherwise comply with laws and/or manage our financial risk.
+The processing of your Transaction may be delayed by our effort to verify your identity, finding out more about your use of our Services (such as when we carry out spending limit ‘tier reviews’ as further described in our services), carry out fraud checks, carry out fraud and anti-money laundering checks, validate your Funding Instruments and otherwise comply with laws and/or manage our financial risk.
 We do not treat your request to process a Transaction to be properly submitted to, nor received by us until we can be comfortable that these matters have been completed to our satisfaction (acting reasonably).

 4.9 Transaction information.
-Unless we have restricted your use of our Services you can access your details of executed payment transactions and other information relating to your transaction history by logging into your Profile on our website and clicking on “Transfer History” tab (or such other area that we may make available from time to time to display your transaction history with us).
+Unless we have restricted your use of our Services you can access your details of executed payment transactions and other information relating to your transaction history by logging into your Profile.
 You agree to review your Transactions through your Profile instead of receiving periodic statements by post.
 You agree that any and all Recipient’s details added by you will be recorded by us to allow you to easily make future Transactions to that Recipient and by doing so, you agree that you have created a list of trusted Recipients with those details.

-You will also be able to access a downloadable report via the “Transfer History” section of your Profile.
-The “Transfer History” section will also show relevant details of your Transactions including all fees incurred and any other amounts charged to you in the relevant period.
-The “Transfer History” will only be updated and made available if there has been any activity or any fees have been incurred in the relevant period.
+You will also be able to access a downloadable report via your Profile.
+We make available the relevant details of your transactions including all fees incurred and any other amounts charged to you in the relevant period.
+We will update these details (and make available such updates) only if there has been any activity or if any fees have been incurred in the relevant period.
 The way in which we provide the transaction information will allow you to store and reproduce the information unchanged, for example by printing a copy.
 We will ensure that the details of each Transaction will be made available for you to view online for at least 13 months from when it is first made available.

 4.10 Please ensure that you provide us with the correct Transaction details – they may not be able to be corrected afterwards.
 When you make a Transaction with us, it is your responsibility to make sure that all the Transaction details are complete, accurate and correct (including, without limitation, the recipient’s and their “pay out” details).
 Subject to the exception which follows, once we have received your Transaction payment order we are unable to change it (nor can we “revoke” it at this time).
 However, you may be entitled to a refund in certain circumstances and you may cancel a valid Transaction at any time while it is pending.
 See Section 9 for more details.

 4.11 Other rights available to you.
-You may have certain rights and protections that are provided to you under your agreement with your Funding Instrument provider or issuer or generally by the law with respect to the payments for a Transaction made to your bank account or registered credit or debit card (such as users being able to potentially hold your credit card issuer liable under section 125-quinquies of the Italian Banking Act).
+Other rights available to you.
+You may have certain rights and protections that are provided to you under your agreement with your Funding Instrument provider or issuer or generally by the law with respect to the payments for a Transaction made to your nominated bank account or registered credit or debit card (such as users being able to potentially hold your credit card issuer liable under section 125-quinquies of the Italian Banking Act).
 You should consult your agreement with your Funding Instrument provider for details on any such protections.

 5.1 Our Service Fee.
 In consideration of our providing you with our Services, you agree to pay us a service fee (“Service Fee”) with each transaction you submit to us, in addition to the Transaction Amount all at the time you submit a transaction with us.
 Clear details on the discrete Service Fee amount related to a Transaction will be made available to you prior to you giving us your consent to execute your Transaction, giving you time to consider whether you wish to be charged that Service Fee for our Service.
 You can also find details of our Service Fees here.
 For some services, we may agree not to charge you a Service Fee.
 Payment of our Service Fee and the Transaction Amount in the applicable currency is due and payable by you to us at the time the Transaction is submitted by you for processing.
 You agree that we may deduct any Service Fee or other fee that you may owe us from any payment Transaction Amount that we may make available to your nominated Recipient.